0xbenb/trading/README.md

 # trading

-This python project is a top 100 trading strategy on binance.
+This is a top 100 Digital Asset trading strategy.
+Written in Python, it is a single exchange strategy for now (Binance).
+Down the line the code scales to any exchange supported by ccxt.
 It is deployed onto a Ubuntu 20.04.5 server.
 TimescaleDB extension is used for PostgreSQL database.

 <br />